-- We receive over 10,000 applications.
+- The Admissions Office receives over 10,000 applications.
 Each application is carefully reviewed and many factors are taken into account when making a decision.
 We attempt to evaluate all students equitably and make a special effort to give you credit for your grade point average and the degree of difficulty of the core classes you take.
 We consider your intended major, as some programs have specific prerequisites or more competitive criteria.
 Other details include: your rank in class, SAT or ACT scores,regents and your extracurricular and community service involvement.
 We look for a HS GPA of B/B+.
 Transfer students are required to have a GPA of at least a 2.5.

 - SAT or ACT scores are required for all applicants who graduated from high school after 1998.
 Transfer students who have completed a minimum of 24 credits with a GPA of at least 2.5 do not need to send their SAT/ACT scores.
 The average SAT scores for the incoming freshman class is 1,020.
 Farmingdale State College looks for a combined Critical Reading/Math SAT score of at least 1000 and or a minimum of a 21 composite score on the ACT for admission.